nhoffman/ya16sdb/dash/README.rst

 ---------------

-Be aware that certain network configurations including an active VPN connection can interfer with this setup process.
+Be aware that certain network configurations including an active VPN can interfer with the setup process.
 We recommend disconnecting and disabling any VPN or manual network configuration before proceeding.

 We'll mostly follow instructions here